Understanding the Art of Portrait: Techniques and Styles Explained

 • Build rapport by talking and creating a comfortable atmosphere (this matters more than many expect).

-• 25 to 40 minutes of shooting, depending on whether we are making one portrait look or two.
+• 25 to 40 minutes of shooting, depending on whether making one portrait look or two.

 • Throughout, you see the portrait pictures live on a tethered monitor.

-• Before you leave, we narrow to the strongest portrait photographs together and note your favorite images for the selection gallery.
-This is called the quick edit, and it is one example of how we keep the work moving while respecting everyone’s time and real life schedules.
+• Before you leave, narrow to the strongest portrait photographs together and note favorite images for the selection gallery.
+This is called the quick edit, and it is one example of how work moves while respecting everyone's time and real life schedules.

 Client Experience

-Same-day headshots NYC delivery is possible when it’s pre-arranged.
-If you schedule in advance and tell us you’re on a tight deadline, we can turn around a small set the same afternoon.
+Same-day headshots delivery is possible when pre-arranged.
+If scheduled in advance and a tight deadline is communicated, a small set can be turned around the same afternoon.
 That matters when a new hire starts Monday and needs to be on the website by Tuesday.

-We keep executives comfortable: a private changing area, coffee and water, and calm music.
+Executives are kept comfortable: a private changing area, coffee and water, and calm music.
 The crew understands tight calendars.
-If you have 30 minutes, we will make the most of them and get you out on schedule.
+If you have 30 minutes, the most is made of them to get you out on schedule.
 The result is press-ready portrait images and LinkedIn photos that match brand guidelines without follow-up.

 Delivery Timeline